 Due to the fact that we undertake to translate historical documents, we participate in the promotion of Polish history abroad.

-The Station Museum inherited its collection from the Warsaw Railway Museum, closed on 31st March 2016.
+Museum Station inherited its collection from the Warsaw Railway Museum, closed on 31st March 2016.
 The current main office of the Station is located at the former railway station Warszawa Główna Osobowa (Warsaw Main Railway Station), at ul.
 Towarowa 3, near Artur Zawisza Square, where three boroughs (Wola, Śródmieście and Ochota) meet.

 Diuna Translation Agency supports the Committee for the Protection of Children’s Rights almost from the very beginning of our business activity.